landcraft/tobi-trivia-gemini/README.md

     (Replace `your-username/tobi-trivia-app` with your actual repository path after you've pushed it to GitHub).

 2.  **Create a `.env` file:**
-    In the root of your `tobi-trivia-app` directory, create a file named `.env` and add your API keys and Supabase URLs:
+    In the root of your `tobi-trivia-app` directory, create a file named `.env` and add your environment variables:

     ```dotenv
     # .env